input-output-hk/cardano-engineering-handbook/policy/haskell/ghc-version-policy.md

 At any given time there will be a current major version of GHC, and there may be a next major version of GHC, recorded in this document.

-All Haskell projects SHOULD build with both the current and the next major versions of GHC.
 New projects should build with the current version.

 The choice of minor version is less important, but in general projects SHOULD move to later minor versions as they are released.